 Eczema is a common skin condition, but it’s also one that is challenging to treat.
 The good news is that you don’t have to let that red, scaly, patchy skin define your appearance.
-With the right treatment guided by a professional allergist, you can reduce the signs of your eczema and reclaim clear, healthy skin.
+With the right treatment guided by a professional allergist, you can handle your eczema and reclaim clear, healthy skin.

 A Quick Introduction to Eczema

 Eczema is a skin condition that develops when your skin lacks the normal amounts of fats and oils needed to automatically self-moisturize.
 When your skin has trouble retaining water, fats and oils, it loses its protective barrier and becomes vulnerable to harmful bacteria that are known to breakdown the skin.
 Even seemingly safe products like soap can harm the skin without its natural barrier in place.

 Eczema impacts men, women, children, and people of all races alike.
 As the bacteria works its way into the skin, common eczema symptoms like redness, cracking, scaling, and rough patches develop.
 Just applying a basic moisturizer on your skin is not enough to defend your skin from the attack of eczema.
 A more comprehensive approach is needed to truly heal your skin from this damage and prevent symptoms in the future.